 Our Times Together

-We often take hikes through the Pike’s Peak region, as well as team up with our dear friend and partner of Snow Pack’s Alaskan Malamutes, Kelly Schmid, and go on hikes together with her pack.
+We often take hikes through the Pike’s Peak region, as well as team up with some of our local “extended families” who have provided loving homes for some of our pups, and go on hikes together and do other fun outdoor activities.
 Our dogs are constantly socialized, trained, and worked with.
-We visit parks as well as go on off road adventures where we can truly appreciate the wild back country of this magnificent place we call home – Colorado.
+We love to go on off road adventures where we can truly appreciate the wild back country of this magnificent place we call home – Colorado.
 We have spent a lot of time over the past couple years getting our property setup so that our dogs have the best at home, first and foremost.

 We do not believe in keeping our dogs, or any animals, inhumanely “locked up” or “tied” for long periods of time, or without proper attention.
 We are NOT “those” types of people and we will never willingly or knowingly allow our dogs, or their pups, to be treated in any manner that diminishes or challenges their rights as sentient beings.
 Nothing is more heartbreaking than seeing a dog chained for days and weeks on end without any quality of life.
 It disgusts us, and we feel there is simply no excuse.
 Our dogs get daily exercise and playtime, they are not just kept in kennels for days or months on-end, whether they join us on a quick run to the grocery store, go for a hike, or simply enjoy our 13k square foot fenced run here at home, they always have an opportunity to expend energy, stimulate their minds, and enjoy LIFE.

 Putting otherwise normal healthy dogs with absolutely no sign of any genetic hip disorders through exposure to radiation and evasive potentially harmful processes, just to get a “certification” that essentially means absolutely nothing – it’s just simply not something we personally feel is necessary.